No Way Out (1987 film): Critical response

-Roger Ebert gave the film 4 out of 4 stars, calling it "truly labyrinthine and ingenious."
+Contemporary film critic Roger Ebert gave the film 4 out of 4 stars, calling it "truly labyrinthine and ingenious."
 Richard Schickel of Time wrote, "Viewers who arrive at the movie five minutes late and leave five minutes early will avoid the setup and payoff for the preposterous twist that spoils this lively, intelligent remake of 1948's The Big Clock."
 Desson Thomson of The Washington Post wrote, "The film makes such good use of Washington and builds suspense so well that it transcends a plot bordering on ridiculous."